-- -- The Inter-American Development Bank (IDB) is making good progress with an Investment Sector Lending Program. - -- IDB Diagnostic Teams have returned from Chile, Colombia, Uruguay, Jamaica, and Bolivia.
+- --The Inter-American Development Bank (IDB) is making good progress with an investment sector lending program. - --IDB diagnostic teams have returned from Chile, Colombia, Uruguay, Jamaica, and Bolivia.
 We understand that a team is now in Costa Rica.
-As you know, these Diagnostic Teams identify areas where governments can work to improve their country's investment climate and compete for needed capital. - -- The loan document for Chile's ISLP has been distributed and is scheduled for Board discussion in mid-June.
+As you know, these diagnostic teams identify areas where governments can work to improve their country's investment climate and compete more effectively for needed capital. - --The loan document for Chile's investment sector loan program has been distributed and is scheduled for Board discussion in mid-June.
 We hope other loans may also be ready this summer.